flavienbwk/software-privacy/README.md

     git clone https://github.com/flavienbwk/software-privacy
     ```

-2. Copy and edit your anonymisation filter rules file and build the app
+2. Copy and edit your privacy filter rules file and build the app

     ```bash
     cp ./rules/rules.example.json ./rules/rules.json
     docker-compose build
     ```

-3. Edit paths and run the anonymizer
+3. Edit paths and run the privacy

     ```bash
     INPUT_PATH=./examples/demo-app \
     OUTPUT_PATH=./examples/demo-app-anonymized \
-        docker-compose run anonymizer
+        docker-compose run privacy
     ```

-    :information_source: For idempotence and avoiding any modification in input files, `INPUT_PATH` files are fully copied to `OUTPUT_PATH` before the anonymization process starts.
+    :information_source: For idempotence and avoiding any modification in input files, `INPUT_PATH` files are fully copied to `OUTPUT_PATH` before the privacy process starts.

     If you don't want to perform this copy, set the `INPUT_PATH` == `OUTPUT_PATH` and `PERFORM_COPY=false` in the compose configuration.
 Here's an examle :